 Another little bonus is that the owner will pick you and drop you off in town in his tuk tuk.
 It was a wonderful experience.

-Very aware that some travellers like to make a sneaky sandwich with the supplied breakfast, this hostel doesn’t serve up a full continental breakfast.
+Very aware that some travellers like to make a sneaky sandwich with the supplied breakfast, this hostel in the Czech Republic doesn’t serve up a full continental breakfast.
 Instead, they serve cereal and then provide you a yummy roll to take out for lunch.
 It is lovely fresh bread and is much, much better than a sneaky buffet sandwich in a soggy napkin.

 I have always found that when I ask a concierge in a large hotel some information, I get one version of the answer and it usually involves a pricey taxi.
 In hostels, they can tell you all about the local buses and trains.
 That or you get a free map covered in colourful dots indicating their local recommendations.